 The KH-Standard for CoC shall be used in combination with other KH-standards.
-The combination of normative parts to be used for a specific assessment can be derived from the matrix table presented in chapter 1.
-In combination it serves as the basis for granting the Keurhout Quality Mark for Legal and/or Sustainable Timber and its logo to individual certificates or certification systems.
-Overall positively validated certificates or systems are admitted to either the KH-Legal or the KH-Sustainable system, depending on the assessment.
+In combination it serves as the basis for granting the Keurhout Quality Mark for Legal and/or Sustainable Timber and its logo to certification systems.
+Overall positively validated systems are admitted to either the KH-Legal or the KH-Sustainable system, depending on the assessment.